 - 12 clams approx, medium, more if small

-- 2 cups fish stock 480ml, or eg chicken stock
+- 2 cups fish stock or eg vegetable/chicken stock

 - salt and pepper to taste